populse/capsul/doc/source/index.rst

 * Althrough written in Python, Capsul does not force algorithms to be written in Python language: pipeline nodes can run any software program.
 However Capsul provides facilities for Python: a pipeline node can be a simple Python function.

-* A paramters completion system helps to automatically fill parameters from a set of common attributes.
+* A parameters completion system helps to automatically fill parameters from a set of common attributes.

 * An iteration system allows to iterate runs, or pipeline nodes, over a set of parameters configurations.